realworldocaml/book/en/03-variables-and-functions.md

 # List.map ~f:(some_or_default 100) [Some 3; None; Some 4];;
 - : int Core.Std.List.t = [3; 100; 4]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Also, note the use of partial application to generate the function
+passed to `List.map`

 ### Labeled Arguments ###